Debt and Repayment

 The ICOM Office of Financial Aid tracks student aid by cohort and by year for students at ICOM, and has tracked this information since our inaugural year.
 Based on the data tracked, the student average debt is shown below.
 Please note these figures represent an average loan debt based upon total loan amount borrowed in a year and number of students in the class in that year.
 The annual figures are then added together and reflected in the chart below.
 Classes that only have partial year data are notated.
 The totals listed below are subject to change, as the class size may change and the current academic year is still active.

-The four year average debt and default rate is not yet available since ICOM has not had federal aid prior to the 2024-25 academic year.
 Since ICOM has not been eligible to participate in federally-sponsored student loan programs prior to the 2024-25 academic year, no information is available related to student federal loan debt or default rates.

 Average Loan Debt Per Class*